Akshaykumarcp/ML-miscellaneous/evaluation metrics.md

     ```

 - Precision
+    - attempts to answer “What proportion of positive identifications was actually correct?”
+    - of all the predicted positives how many are actually positive
     - Precision = TP / (TP + FP)
     - Let’s say we make a new model on the new skewed dataset and our model correctly
         identified 80 non-pneumothorax out of 90 and 8 pneumothorax out of 10.